 I’ve come to the conclusion that one of the only days more challenging than Halloween is the day AFTER Halloween.
 There is nothing quite like a room full of children who’ve eaten nothing but candy over the past 24 hours.
 I’ve heard many teachers say that November 1st should be a school holiday, and I think that sounds like a great idea!
 However, I don’t see that happening anytime soon, so I’ve tried to find ways to go with it rather than fight for my students’ attention all day.
 I’ve combined a few of the activities I like to do with my students for a new product on TpT that you can check out here if you’re interested.

 Hopefully this will make the transition of going back to a regular school day a little easier for the students and teachers.
-Maybe it will be a fun day after all!
+Maybe these day after Halloween lessons and activities will help it be a fun (or tolerable) day after all!